Home - Book Preview

 “No, Mom.”

-The bike ride from southeastern Enfield - known as Enfield Plains to residents - to Enfield Village as the center was called, was about a two and a half mile ride.
+He filled the water bottle for his bike and set out for Enfield town center.
+The bike ride from southeastern Enfield - known to residents as Enfield Plains - to Enfield Village, as the center was called, was about two and a half miles.
 People waved as he passed them, including people in their cars.

 Neither were they allowed in four others nearby that also wanted to preserve their rural character - Petersham, New Salem, Shutesbury, and his mother’s hometown of Pelham.

-Two other towns, Ware and Belchertown, solicited the Commonwealth years ago to improve Route 9 through their municipalities and strip malls abounded.
+Two other towns, Ware and Belchertown, solicited the Commonwealth years ago to improve Route 9 through their municipalities, and strip malls abounded.

-“Well now!” the older gentleman boomed. “‘Tis a good thing to see such a friendly face!”
+“Well, now!” the older gentleman boomed. “’Tis a good thing to see such a friendly face!”
 Sean O’Mara held out his meaty hand and shook with Jeff.

 “Hi, Mr. O’Mara.
 How was the first weekend of your summer?”